Comprehensive Exploration of Fuel Cell Technology

 • Utilize an alkaline electrolyte, typically potassium hydroxide, boasting high efficiency and potential applications in space exploration.

-Applications of Fuel Cell Technology:
+Applications of Fuel Cell Technology

 Fuel cell technology is versatile, with applications spanning transportation, stationary power generation, portable devices, and industries.
 Fuel cell vehicles (FCVs) are gaining traction as eco-friendly alternatives in the automotive sector.
 Stationary power generation relies on fuel cells for reliability, especially through Solid Oxide Fuel Cells (SOFC) and Molten Carbonate Fuel Cells (MCFC).
 Portable devices benefit from fuel cells, and industries use them for clean power in manufacturing processes.